elmtree-askmo/cloudcannon-app/content/learn/chemistry/compare-the-ph-levels-of-human-blood-and-soda-in-terms-of-proton-concentration.md

 url: /learn/chemistry/questions/compare-the-ph-levels-of-human-blood-and-soda-in-terms-of-proton-concentration
 score: -1.0
 related_article1:
-    id: 167125
+    id: 167122
-    title: Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
+    title: >-
+        Describe the role of the bicarbonate buffer system in regulating blood pH.
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
+    url: /learn/chemistry/questions/describe-the-role-of-the-bicarbonate-buffer-system-in-regulating-blood-ph
 related_article2:
-    id: 167120
+    id: 167115
-    title: How is pH mathematically represented and what is the pH of pure water?
+    title: >-
+        How does the dissociation of substances occur during the dissolution process in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-ph-mathematically-represented-and-what-is-the-ph-of-pure-water
+    url: /learn/chemistry/questions/how-does-the-dissociation-of-substances-occur-during-the-dissolution-process-in-water
 related_article3:
-    id: 167122
+    id: 167125
-    title: Describe the role of the bicarbonate buffer system in regulating blood pH.
+    title: >-
+        Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-role-of-the-bicarbonate-buffer-system-in-regulating-blood-ph
+    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
 related_article4:
-    id: 167119
+    id: 167125
-    title: What are the differences between hydrophobic and hydrophilic substances in terms of their interaction with water?
+    title: >-
+        Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-differences-between-hydrophobic-and-hydrophilic-substances-in-terms-of-their-interaction-with-water
+    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
 related_article5:
-    id: 167118
+    id: 167115
-    title: Explain how adhesion and cohesion contribute to the formation of a meniscus in a glass cylinder.
+    title: >-
+        How does the dissociation of substances occur during the dissolution process in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-adhesion-and-cohesion-contribute-to-the-formation-of-a-meniscus-in-a-glass-cylinder
+    url: /learn/chemistry/questions/how-does-the-dissociation-of-substances-occur-during-the-dissolution-process-in-water
 ---

 &nbsp;